slow-session/irish.session.nz/README.md

 # Session tunes

-A collection of tunes for the Wellington Irish session.
+A collection of tunes played in New Zealand Irish sessions.
 ## A static website

 This is a static website that use Jekyll to process files and generate the